 Include Essential Information

-You’ll see this in the template you can download at the bottom of this post, but there are some essential pieces of information that you should include near the beginning of your RFP in the project overview section — the essential info that all responders will be looking for:
+You’ll see this in the template you can download at the bottom of this post, but there are some essential pieces of information that you should include in the project overview section — the essential info that all responders will be looking for:

-- RFP/Proposal Timeline: Include the date you sent out the RFP, the deadline for proposal responses and a date respondents can expect to hear back from you.
+- Web RFP/Proposal Timeline: Include the date you sent out the RFP, the deadline for proposal responses, and a date respondents can expect to hear back from you.

 Send Your Website RFP to the Right Vendors

 If you don’t already have a list of website design and development firms, or even if you do, here are some tips to discover quality candidates: